Comparing Sports Field (OTCMKTS:SFHI) & Tutor Perini (NYSE:TPC)

-Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the better business?
-We will compare the two companies based on the strength of their analyst recommendations, institutional ownership, valuation, earnings, risk, dividends and profitability.
+Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their institutional ownership, dividends, profitability, analyst recommendations, valuation, earnings and risk.

 Institutional and Insider Ownership

 69.2% of Tutor Perini shares are owned by institutional investors.
-22.2% of Tutor Perini shares are owned by company insiders.
-Comparatively, 6.9% of Sports Field shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+6.9% of Sports Field shares are owned by company insiders.
+Comparatively, 22.2% of Tutor Perini shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

+This is a breakdown of current recommendations for Sports Field and Tutor Perini, as reported by MarketBeat.

+Tutor Perini has a consensus target price of $17.00, indicating a potential upside of 19.47%.
+Given Tutor Perini’s higher probable upside, analysts plainly believe Tutor Perini is more favorable than Sports Field.

-This table compares Tutor Perini and Sports Field’s net margins, return on equity and return on assets.
+This table compares Sports Field and Tutor Perini’s net margins, return on equity and return on assets.

 |Net Margins